Skip to main content

 A Look at the Tiananmen Square Massacre's Brutal History

 I went to China in 2007.
 It pains me that going to China now might not be the best thing to do.
 When I think of Tiananmen--I think of the brutal massacre that happened on June 4, 1989.
 I guess not all peaceful protests work.
 It's effortless to talk about the EDSA Revolution of 1986 and how it encouraged others to do something similar.
 We have the fall of the Berlin Wall in Germany.
 Before that, Mohandas Karamchand "Mahatma" Gandhi did peaceful protests to get the British colonization out of India, without firing a bullet.
 Benigno Simeon "Ninoy" A. Aquino Jr. admired Gandhi's peaceful efforts.
-Did the Chinese students think the same thing can work against a Communist totalitarian regime?
+Did the Chinese students think that the same thing could work against a Communist totalitarian regime?

 BBC News